-The U.S. Navy Has a New Warship That Could be Better Than Aircraft Carriers
+The Navy Has a Warship That Could be Way Better Than Aircraft Carriers

-The U.S. Navy Has a New Warship That Could be Better Than Aircraft Carriers
+The Navy Has a Warship That Could be Way Better Than Aircraft Carriers

--The latest addition, USS Richard M. McCool Jr. (LPD-29), was commissioned in Pensacola, honoring Capt.
-Richard M. McCool Jr., a Medal of Honor recipient.
-LPD-29 is the final Flight I variant, with 13 additional Flight II variants planned.
+-Recently, the Navy commissioned the USS Richard M. McCool Jr. (LPD-29), honoring Medal of Honor recipient Capt.
+McCool.
+LPD-29 is the final Flight I variant of the San Antonio class, with 13 more advanced Flight II ships planned.

 The U.S. Navy's nuclear-powered supercarriers are impressive warships able to project power around the globe.
 The problem is that the sea service doesn't have enough of them.
 They cost a lot of time and money to build, and massive crews are required to operate them.